Can I Contact With My Children If There Is A California Domestic Violence Restraining Order Against Me?

 If you violate a criminal protective order and you are on probation, you will have a probation violation and you will be looking at the maximum sentence for whatever it is you pled guilty to.
 In addition, the prosecutors will probably file a separate charge against you for violating the protective order and you could be punished by up to a year in county jail.
 If you violate a domestic violence restraining order, then you are going to be looking at a new charge in criminal court being filed against you in Los Angeles.

 If you get a domestic violence restraining order issued against you, it will be on your permanent record, and so will a protective order.
 Nobody wants to have something like a restraining order on their record.
 If an order is not warranted, then you need to get an attorney and fight the case.
 If it is warranted, you need to do damage control and limit what happens to you.
-Having an attorney by your side is going to give you the best chance to produce the least damaging outcome.
+Having a domestic violence attorney by your side is going to give you the best chance to produce the least damaging outcome.